Wochit Information Security Policy

-Company’s database is accessible only by a minimal amount of Company employees and personnel, all accessible only from within the Company office.
+Company’s database is accessible only by a minimal amount of Company employees and personnel, all accessible only from within the Company office or through a secure VPN.
 The personal data processed and stored by Company is based on cloud services and access granted through personal user authentication.
 Access to systems is restricted and is based on procedures to ensure appropriate approvals are provided solely to the extent required.
-In addition, remote access and wireless computing capabilities are restricted and require that both user and system safeguards.
-The systems are also protected and solely authorized employees may access the systems by using a designated password.
+Access to company’s systems are password protected..
 In addition to password login, two-factor authentication (“2FA”) provides an added layer of security to Wochit database.

 PHYSICAL ACCESS CONTROL

 The measures for ensuring physical security of locations at which Personal Data are processed include security measures implemented in Company’s office (alarm system, security cards, CCTV, etc.) and the physical security measures taken by Company hosting providers.
 The Company secures access to its offices and ensures that solely authorized persons have access such as employees.
 All visitors which visit the Company facilities are accompanied by Wochit employees at all times.
 Company works with Amazon Web Services datacenter, as its main storage and hosting processor, Amazon’s security policy available here.
 When the Personal Data is transferred to the applicable servers it is always done in a secure and encrypted manner, encryption by default, at rest and in transit.
 AWS undergoes various third-party independent audits regularly and can provide verification of compliance controls for its data centers, infrastructure, and operations.
 This includes, but is not limited to, SSAE 16-compliant SOC 2 certification and ISO 27001 certification.